qqqlab/madflight/readme.md

 ## Software Design

 - Keep it simple!!!
-- No external dependencies, all module libraries included in `src` directory.
+- No external dependencies, all modules are included in the `src/madflight` directory.
-- Coded for readability, not for speed or smallest size.
+- Coded primarily for readability, then for speed and code size.
-- The flight controller madflight.ino runs standard `setup()` and `loop()`.
+- The madflight flight controller runs standard `setup()` and `loop()`.
-- The madflight.ino uses the following modules:
+- The following modules are used:
   - `loop` Main loop control
   - `imu` Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor data
   - `ahrs` Attitude Heading Reference System, estimates roll, yaw, pitch